-The following table shows a computation of the County's debt capacity for voted (unlimited tax general obligation, or "UTGO") and non-voted (limited tax general obligation or "LTGO") debt for County purposes and for metropolitan functions.
-The table reflects general obligation debt of the County as of December 31, 2017, adjusted for subsequent
+Table 18 shows a computation of the County's debt capacity for voted (unlimited tax general obligation, or "UTGO") and non-voted (limited tax general obligation or "LTGO") debt for County purposes and for metropolitan functions.
+Table 19 summarizes the total general obligation debt service requirements of the County and is followed by Table 20, which reflects general obligation debt of the County as of December 31, 2018(1), adjusted for subsequent County debt-related transactions.